 Buy A Book!

 You can find significantly more than twenty thousand words on Time And The Rani in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can find my review of the Doctor Who episode Rosa – tackling many depressingly similar themes – here.
+You can find my review of the Doctor Who episode Rosa – tackling many depressingly similar themes to Thin Ice – here.

 You can hear me on The Zeitgeist Tapes – the show where politics and pop culture collide – talking to Emma Burnell and Steve Fielding about Jodie Whittaker’s casting and the impact of real-world politics on Doctor Who in general here.

 Please don’t copy this only with more italics and exclamation marks.